It’s been about three years since I quit my corporate job and started my online coaching business, My Client Strategy.

 But I’ve realised it’s a lot more critical to focus on how much your expenses are first.

-So, it was helpful that I had other investments (an investment property and shares) that I could rely on for income.
+So, it was helpful that I had other investments (an investment property and shares) that I could rely on for extra income.

 Before you leap out of corporate life, perhaps consider if there are other ways you could earn income in addition to your business revenue.
 Or investments that you could make?